suyuan32/simple-admin-doc/src/guide/quick-start/codegen/rpc_example.md

 Generate CRUD template codes by Ent

 Usage:
-  goctl rpc ent [flags]
+  goctls rpc ent [flags]

 Flags:
   -g, --group string               The group name for logic. e.g. user -h, --help                       help for ent
   -i, --i18n                       Whether to use i18n
   -x, --import_prefix string       Import paths' prefix is only used when the service in sub folder, such as core service's api and rpc
-  -m, --model string               The model name for generating e.g. user, if it is empty, generate codes for all models in schema directory
+  -m, --model string               The model name for generating e.g. User, if it is  "all", generate codes for all models in schema directory
       --multiple                   Generated in multiple rpc service mode -o, --output string              The output path
   -w, --overwrite                  Whether to overwrite the files, it will overwrite all generated files